 You can Open, Delete, or Copy more than one file at a time.
-To select multiple files, highlight the files one at a time, or select multiple files using the scroll wheel, and press the Mark button.
+To select multiple files, highlight the files one at a time, or select multiple files by holding down the Mark button as you roll the scroll wheel.
 All the marked files will be opened, deleted, or copied.